Skip to content

 • Place cast iron pan inside oven and preheat to 450°F. Remove giblets and neck from inside of chicken if they weren't removed.
 Then rinse chicken well with cold water and pat dry with paper towels.
 I don’t worry about tying the legs together, but I do tuck the wing tips under the wings.

-• Pour melted butter over the meat and season with salt and all-purpose steak seasoning.
+• Coat with butter and seasonings.
+Pour 4 Tablespoon melted butter over the meat and season with 1 teaspoon salt and 1-2 Tablespoons all-purpose steak seasoning.
 Salt and pepper inside the cavity as well.

 • Working carefully, open the oven and slide the oven shelf out.
 Transfer the chicken to the hot skillet.